 Governance in the European Union is complicated, with a large number of actors participating in any particular process.
 The European Council is made up of the Heads of State/Government, and it sets the overall political direction of the EU.
-However, the European Council has little direct power, and day-to-day politics typically takes place through the three major law-making European institutions: the European Parliament, which is directly elected by citizens in EU member-states; the Council of the European Union, which is composed of the relevant government minister for each individual member-state based on the topic of meeting (i.e., the Environmental Council would contain all member states' Environment Ministers); and the European Commission, which represents the interests of the EU as a whole with the President being selected by the European Council.
+However, the European Council has little direct power, and day-to-day politics typically takes place through the three major law-making European institutions: the European Parliament, which is directly elected by citizens in EU member-states; the Council of the European Union, which is composed of the relevant government minister for each individual member-state based on the topic of meeting (i.e., the Environmental Council would contain all member states' Environment Ministers); and the European Council.
 Although the specific process differs based on issue area, the Commission generally proposes new laws, and the Parliament and Council of the European Union choose to adopt them.

 As indicated above, the European Council is typically "big picture"-oriented and plays little direct role in the legislative process.
-However, the fact that all of the Heads of State/Government of the EU gather together to speak with the same voice gives special emphasis and power to their agreements, and what happens in the European Council is sure to impact the views of the Commission, whose President is selected by the European Council; the European Parliament; and the Council of the European Union, whose ministers presumably represent the same government as the Heads of State/Government in the European
+However, the fact that all of the Heads of State/Government of the EU gather together to speak with the same voice gives special emphasis and power to their agreements, and what happens in the European Council is sure to impact the views of the Commission, whose President is selected by the European Council; the European Parliament; and the Council of the European Union, who ministers presumably represent the same government as the Heads of State/Government in the European Council.

-Council.
 As a result, decisions of the European Council often lack direct legal impact but greatly influence the legislative process.
 For the purposes of this simulation, we are emphasizing the role played by the European Council, but, in practice, it is only one of a number of major, influential bodies within the European Union.